martin-ueding/thinkpad-scripts/doc/guides/index.rst

 ======

 This section contains a few guides for think-rotate and related topics.
-If you're new to think-rotate, start with the :doc:`getting-started` guide.
+If you're new to |project|, start with the :doc:`getting-started` guide.

 .. toctree::
     :glob: